contanp/GAMESTOP-AMC-PDF-DD/README.md

 Great thanks to the wrinkle brain apes that made such beautiful DD, each of them is credited at the start of each PDF.
 NOT FINANCIAL ADVICE.
 I EAT CRAYONS.
 FUCK YOU KEVIN.

+If yall don't know how to use GitHub, No worries!
+Just click on "View code" and there will be a whole list of PDFs.
+Just make sure to click on the name of file directly instead of the update.

 //Important: When it says (OPEN IN NEW DOCUMENT) or (OPEN PDF) next to a reference to a link or dd inside a pdf, it's because the github already has that as a pdf document; search for it by the title.
 Enjoy!